statOmics/pda19-20/pages/sdaMsqrobSimple.md

 When no summarization is selected a regular MSqRob analysis can be conducted starting from peptide intensities.
 When robust summarization is applied, the novel and much faster two-stage approach is used to fit the MSqRob model.
 Mean and median summarization are also implemented, but mainly for didactical reasons and to show the problems related to naive summarization methods.
 You always have to invoke the “Start Summarization!” button in order to create an object needed for downstream quantification.
 Depending on the method, summarization might take a while.

 We first select the naive median summarization method and hit the “Start Summarization!” button.
 When the summarization is finished an MDS plot is generated based on the summarized intensities.
-There also appears a download button to download the summarized values in an excel file.
-Download the protein summaries by clicking on the “Download protein intensities” button.
-A project_CPTAC_AvsB_Timestamp_ProteinSummaries.xlsx files is generated in your Web Browser’s default download folder.
-We mainly will do this to illustrate the pitfalls of naive summarization methods.
+There also appears a download button to download the summarized values in an excel file in your Web Browser’s default download folder.

 ![Figure 10.
 MSqRob Summarization tab](./figs/MSqRobSummarization2.png)